TheArtOfficial/ArtOfficialStudio-Documentation/README.md

 ## Mounting a Volume Drive to Persist Data

 Docker is able to use your hard drive to store all of the contianer data.
-The way the container is set up, is all of the important ComfyUI, and Training Tool data goes into the "/workspace" folder, so that is where we want to mount our volume.
+The contianer is set up so all of the important ComfyUI and Training Tool data goes into the "/workspace" folder, so that is where we want to mount our volume.
 Make sure you do not change the :/workspace part of the command, only change the path for your volume.

 A windows example would be:
 There is a conversion to go from a windows path to a WSL path: